a-neagoe/MyFinanceTracker/README.md

 ## To Do

-Store the data in variables to reduce the number of querries and increasae load times.
+Store the data in variables to reduce the number of querries and decrease load times.